arcanecode/PowerShell/Azure/ReadMe.md

   only.
 They are meant to illustrate the use of PowerShell and Azure.

-  Be aware, there are actuall two methods of accessing Azure, ASM (Azure Service Management) and ARM (Azure Resource Manager).
+  Be aware, there are actually two methods of accessing Azure, ASM (Azure Service Management) and ARM (Azure Resource Manager).
   ASM is going to be retired, replaced by ARM.
 Thus for all demos in this repository we'll be using the ARM version of modules and cmdlets.

   Additional Resources
    List of AzureRM cmdlets